The Best DnD Gifts Ideas (From a Professional DM)!

-Reaper Miniatures is another good place to look for specific, inexpensive, and high-quality miniatures.
-Keep in mind that these will need to be painted.
+Reaper Miniatures is another good place to look for specific, inexpensive, high-quality miniatures.
+Please remember that these will need to be painted.

-Check out our Guide to Buying D&D Minis for info on how to get a great deal on bulk minis from Reaper’s “Bones” Kickstarters.
+Check out our Guide to Buying DnD Minis for info on how to get a great deal on bulk minis from Reaper’s “Bones” Kickstarters.

 heroforge.com – Price varies

-If you are buying a gift for someone who is playing in a long term campaign, a Hero Forge Custom Miniature is probably the best you can get.
-These guys have a legitimately insane amount of options and the miniatures are of amazing quality.
+A Hero Forge Custom Miniature is the best DnD gift you can get if you are buying for someone who is playing in a long-term campaign.
+These guys have a legitimately insane number of options, and the miniatures are of fantastic quality.
 If the person you’re buying for would geek out to see their character come to life, this is the gift to get.
-If you don’t know exactly what their character looks like, you can also buy them a gift card so they can go through the fun of making it themselves.
+If you don’t know precisely what their character looks like, you can also buy them a gift card so they can go through the fun of making it themselves.

 Check out our Hero Forge Product Spotlight for more info.